Alejandro-Quiroz/mcb185_homework/test/favorites.md

 These movies are funny and romantic
 ## Classes:
 ### MCB185 - Computer programing for biologists
+I do this like write code in the terminal or text editor
 ###	MCB182 - principles of Genomics
+	I do things like study algorithms and equations
 ###	MCB160L - Genetics Laboratory
+		I do things like pippet and miniPreps

 `
 these classes are related to Molecular and Cellular Biology